 AO1 AO2 AO3 AO4 3 11 - 15 11 - 15 11 - 15 11 - 15 Reasonable development of ideas through investigations that are generally sustained.
 Reasonable critical analysis and evaluation of generally relevant contextual and other sources.
 Responses and interpretations are generally informed by understanding of purposes, meanings and contexts.
-Reasonable evidence of selecting appropriate resources, media and processes.
 Reasonable exploration of materials and control of techniques to exploit their creative potential.
-Relationships established between working methods and outcomes that are reviewed and reasonably refined.
 Reasonable ability to record observations, experiences, ideas and insights relevant to intentions within the context of reasonable research and enquiry.
 Reasonably effective critical reflection on work and progress is demonstrated.
 Reasonably imaginative, personal and meaningful responses presented, with intentions realised in a satisfactory way.
 Relevant connections between visual, written, oral and other elements, where appropriate, conveyed in a reasonably convincing way.
 2 6 - 10 6 - 10 6 - 10 6 - 10 Some development of ideas through investigations, some of which are sustained.
 Some critical analysis and evaluation of some relevant contextual and other sources.
 Responses and interpretations are sometimes informed by understanding of purposes, meanings and contexts.
 Some evidence of selecting resources, media and processes, some of which are appropriate.
 Some exploration of materials and control of techniques to exploit their creative potential.
 Links sometimes made between working methods and outcomes that are sometimes reviewed and to some extent refined.
 Some ability to record observations, experiences, ideas and insights relevant to intentions within the context of some research and enquiry.
 Some critical reflection on work and progress is demonstrated.
 Some ability to present imaginative, personal and meaningful responses, with intentions realised in an inconsistent way.
 Some connections between visual, written, oral and other elements, where appropriate, conveyed in a partly convincing way.
 1 1 - 5 1 - 5 1 - 5 1 - 5 Limited development of ideas through investigations.
 Limited critical analysis and evaluation with minimal reference to contextual and other sources.
 Limited responses and interpretations partially informed by limited understanding of aspects of purpose, meaning and context.
-Limited evidence of selecting resources, media and processes, a minimum of which are appropriate.
-Limited attempts made to explore materials and control techniques to exploit their creative potential.
-Limited links are made between working methods and outcomes that, to some extent are reviewed and refined in a limited way.
 Limited ability to record observations, experiences, ideas and insights relevant to intentions within the context of limited research and enquiry.
 Limited reflection on work and progress is demonstrated.
 Limited ability to present imaginative, personal and meaningful responses, with intentions realised in a limited way.
 Limited evidence of connections between visual, written, oral and other elements, where appropriate, conveyed in a limited way.
+0 0 Response not worthy of credit or not attempted.
 0 Response not worthy of credit or not attempted.
-Response not worthy of credit or not attempted.
-Response not worthy of credit or not attempted.
-Response not worthy of credit or not attempted.
+0 Response not worthy of credit or not attempted.
+0 Response not worthy of credit or not attempted.